Lecrapouille/OpenGLCppWrapper/README.md

   it to your GLProgram.
 This last will allocate VBOs and textures inside the VAO instance.
 Textures can be 1D, 2D, 3D.
 VBO are GPU buffer for storing data of your 3d models (vertex position, Vertex texture coordinates, normals ...)
-GLProram can also reserve some extra memory if this information is given either with the constructor or with the method `setInitVBOSize`.
+GLProgram can also reserve some extra memory if this information is given either with the constructor or with the method `setInitVBOSize`.
 VBO creation is made automatically (and only once) during the first binding (next